jpreis-tbs/MathsExams/README.md

-# Exams Hall
+# Maths exams

 A minimalistic web-based timer for IB and IGCSE exams.
 Single-page HTML/CSS/JS application with no dependencies.
+Based on oscarneiva 's Exams Hall.

 ## Features